Divi Tips 71

 }

-This is what the popup would look like without these customizations:
+Here's what popup would look like without these customizations:

-Popup Bloom n°2 without customisation
+Popup Bloom #2 without customization

 .et_bloom .et_bloom_popup::after {